Men in Black: The Game: Story

 NYPD undercover officer James Darrell Edwards III is sent to investigate a robbery in an apartment.
 After successfully defusing a bomb and discovering the burglar is an alien, he is approached by Agent K, a member of the Men In Black organization, which monitors extraterrestrials living on Earth.
-Seeing as how skilful Edwards is, he recruits him and subsequently becomes Agent J.
+Seeing as how skillful Edwards is, he recruits him and subsequently becomes Agent J.

-In his first MIB meeting, Chief Zed briefs Agent J alongside K and L that they have lost contact with the MIB division located in the Artic and is sending one of the agents to investigate (in which the player gets to choose to be Agents J, K or L).
-After realizing the people there are suffering from delusions and a weird flu, the player discovers a secret alien lab underneath the Artic base.
+In his first MIB meeting, Chief Zed briefs Agent J alongside K and L that they have lost contact with the MIB division located in the Arctic and are sending one of the agents to investigate (in which the player gets to choose to be Agents J, K or L).
+After realizing the people there are suffering from delusions and a weird flu, the player discovers a secret alien lab underneath the Arctic base filled with the brains of the missing MIB agents, along with their suits in preservation tanks.
 A self-destruct sequence is initiated and the player manages to escape in time.

 Back in the MIB HQ, Zed sends the player to the Amazon, where there's been a report of bizarre occurrences and the mine workers claim of being attacked by non-humanoid beings.
 Upon arrival, the player finds an informer who confirms the report is true and that several workers have lost their sanity due to the shock.
 The player enters the mine and discovers several aliens inhabiting the area, including an alien bug that acts as their leader.
 After eliminating the threat, the player returns to base.

 In a new briefing, the player learns the mining company is connected to Skip Frales, a computer mogul who lives in a remote island.
 Agent H was sent there to investigate but he has not been heard since.
 On the island, the player finds a secret alien underground base where Frales is hiding.
 Using alien technology, he builds a mech suit to eliminate the player, in which he fails.

 After rescuing Agent H, Zed grants all agents who are involved in the operation a well-deserved 48 hour R&R.